Bacopa monnieri - Brahmi 101

 Bacopa is an adaptogenic herb.
 Adaptogens help the body combat the effects of stress and enable the body to function normally during traumatic periods.
 It may help maintain the balance of the nerves and boost energy.

 The plant of universal consciousness, Bacopa is commonly used to rejuvenate the mind and provide meditation support.
 It’s believed that it can increase clarity of thought.
 It’s often used to support the treatment of cognitive deficits and to improve learning.
-It also acts as a tonic for the nerves and may help sharpen the memory.
+It also acts as a tonic for the nerves and may help sharpen memory.

 It’s also a nootropic (a substance that may improve cognitive function, particularly memory, creativity, and motivation).
 Bacopa has traditionally been used to support clarity in thinking, learning, memory development, and concentration in otherwise healthy adults.
 Some research suggests it may also protect brain cells from chemicals involved in Alzheimer’s disease.

 It also acts as an adaptogen, which means it helps the body adapt to new or stressful situations.
-It is used to improve memory and to address anxiety, epileptic disorders, attention deficit-hyperactivity disorder (ADHD), allergic conditions, and irritable bowel syndrome.
+It is used to improve memory and to help address anxiety, epileptic disorders, attention deficit-hyperactivity disorder (ADHD), allergic conditions, and irritable bowel syndrome.
 It is also used as a general tonic to fight stress.

 The short answer is “yes.”

-Rejuvenation Research says this: “This review synthesizes behavioral research with neuromolecular mechanisms putatively involved with the low-toxicity cognitive enhancing action of Bacopa monnieri (BM), a medicinal Ayurvedic herb.
+A study published in Rejuvenation Research says this: “This review synthesizes behavioral research with neuromolecular mechanisms putatively involved with the low-toxicity cognitive enhancing action of Bacopa monnieri (BM), a medicinal Ayurvedic herb.
 BM is traditionally used for various ailments, but is best known as a neural tonic and memory enhancer.
 Numerous animal and in vitro studies have been conducted, with many evidencing potential medicinal properties.

 “Several randomized, double-blind, placebo-controlled trials have substantiated BM’s nootropic utility in humans.”